-Restaurants and bars are currently closed offering take away only and hotel guests will receive their meals via room service.
+Restaurants and bars are currently closed offering take away or outdoor eating only and hotel guests will be able receive their meals via room service.
 As the situation changes on a daily basis - please check resort websites for more up to date information.

 BorovetsDistance from Sofia: 70km